Report a road spillage

 Spillages on roads and motorways can cause serious accidents and should be reported to the Department for Infrastructure immediately.
 The police and fire service may need to be involved when it’s oil, diesel and other hazardous substances spillages, as road closures may be needed.
 You can report a spillage online.

 Any details about the offending person or people which you can supply would be particularly useful.

-You can find out how any personal information you send to DfI Roads when using this 'report a fault' service will be handled by viewing its privacy notice.
+You can find out how any personal information you send to Department for Infrastructure (DfI) Roads when using this 'report a fault' service will be handled by viewing its privacy notice.

 Tracking the progress of a fault

 You are able to check the progress of a fault you have reported using the following link: